pedroalvesbatista/singularity-admindocs/configfiles.rst

-The ``rocmliblist.conf`` file is used to specify libraries and executables that need to be injected into the container when running Singularity with the ``--rocm`` Radeon GPU support option.
+The ``rocmliblist.conf`` file is used to specify libraries and executables that need to be injected into the container when running Apptainer with the ``--rocm`` Radeon GPU support option.
 The default ``rocmliblist.conf`` is suitable for ROCm 2.10, but may need to modified if you need to include additional libraries, or further libraries are added to newer versions of the ROCm distribution.